Radiation Therapy Division

-Direttore: Dott.
-Marco Gatti
+Director: Dr. Marco Gatti

 Description

-What is radiotherapy
+What is Radiotherapy

 Radiation therapy is a noninvasive treatment that uses ionizing radiation to target and destroy cancer cells.
+It is typically performed on an outpatient basis, does not require hospitalization, is painless, and in most cases does not require anesthesia or special medications.

 Treatment pathway